John P. East

-John Porter East (May 5, 1931 – June 29, 1986) was an American Republican politician who served as a U.S. senator from the state of North Carolina from 1981 until his suicide in 1986.
+John Porter East (May 5, 1931 – June 29, 1986) was an American politician, attorney, and academic.
+A member of the Republican Party, he served as a U.S. senator from North Carolina from 1981 to 1986.

-A paraplegic since 1955 because of polio, East was a professor of political science at East Carolina University in Greenville.
+Born in Springfield, Illinois, East served in the United States Marine Corps after graduating from Earlham College and was discharged in 1955 after being infected with polio and becoming paraplegic.
+East then completed a law degree at the University of Illinois College of Law and Ph.D. in political science at the University of Florida.
+From 1964 to 1980, East was a professor of political science at East Carolina University.

+In 1980, East ran for U.S. Senate to challenge incumbent Democratic Senator Robert B. Morgan and won a close election, in an election year favoring Republicans nationally.
+As senator, East supported conservative policies and cosponsored the Firearm Owners Protection Act.
+He also served on the Judiciary Subcommittee on Security and Terrorism.
+Having already declined to run for re-election and believing that his doctor missed a hypothyroidism diagnosis, East committed suicide in 1986.

 Early life and education

-John Porter East was born in Springfield, Illinois on May 5, 1931, the son of an employee of the State of Illinois.
+John Porter East was born in Springfield, Illinois, on May 5, 1931, the son of an employee of the State of Illinois.
 He received his Bachelor of Arts degree from Earlham College in Indiana where he was left tackle on the football team.
 After his graduation in 1953, he married Priscilla Sherk and was commissioned as an officer in the United States Marine Corps.
 In 1955, East contracted polio while serving at Camp Lejeune.
 He would never walk again.
-He received a LL.B. degree from the University of Illinois College of Law and practiced law in Naples, Florida for one year.
+He received a LL.B. degree from the University of Illinois College of Law and practiced law in Naples, Florida, for one year.
 He went on to receive his M.A. and Ph.D. in political science from the University of Florida.